-Evaluation.
-For all the objectives, available data regarding volumes processed, methods of processing, and recycling at the various facilities and facilities types, will be used to assess performance.
+31. Evaluation.
+For all the objectives, Aavailable data regarding volumes processed, methods of processing, and recycling at the various facilities and facilities types, will be used to assess performance.
+For instance, in order to measure achievement of an objective concerning increasing the volumes and/or percentages of waste being handled by Resources Recovery and recycling methods, waste volumes received at the Resources Recovery Plant and by private recycling operators can be compared with volumes received at the landfills.

-Results of these calculations and measures regarding performance against objectives or the standard will be analyzed and changing circumstances and technologies or other problems will be considered.
+Results of these calculations and measures regarding performance against objectives or the standard will be analyzed and changing circumstances and technologies or other issues will be considered.
 Any deviation from the stated objectives will be addressed.